 Fiera Capital's investment professionals, including portfolio managers and their teams, provide a deep pool of asset management talent.
-Fiera Capital's teams have a proven track record of performance, servicing clients seeking to implement broad spectrums of strategies through managed accounts and managed funds, positioning the Company to respond and adapt successfully to varying investment climates and market conditions.
+Fiera Capital's teams have a proven track record of performance, servicing clients seeking to implement broad spectrums of strategies through managed accounts and managed funds, positioning the Company to respond and adapt successfully to varying investment environments and market conditions.

-We believe that a flexible approach to investing with an independent team structure allows our teams to adopt techniques that are consistent with their respective investment philosophies.
-Accordingly, using a wide variety of investment styles and a diverse range of investment strategies across asset classes and risk spectrums, our teams collaborate and seek to draw on the global industry's most innovative and diverse offerings to craft strategies that meet the unique needs of every client.
-This integrated model offers clients the scale, resources and reach of a global asset manager, coupled with the client-centric approach of a multi-boutique firm.
+The Company believes that a flexible approach to investing with an independent team structure allows its teams to adopt techniques that are consistent with their respective investment philosophies.
+Accordingly, using a wide variety of investment styles and a diverse range of investment strategies across asset classes and risk spectrums, Fiera Capital's teams collaborate and seek to draw on the global industry's most innovative and diverse offerings to craft strategies that meet the unique needs of every client.
+This integrated model offers clients the scale, resources and reach of a global asset manager, coupled with the client-centric approach of a multi-strategy firm.